tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(Electron)_intl_en.md

 >!
->-In TRTC, users with the same `userId` cannot be in the same room at the same time as it will cause a conflict.
+>- In TRTC, users with the same `userId` cannot be in the same room at the same time as it will cause a conflict.
 >
 >- The value of `appScene` must be the same on each client.
 Inconsistent `appScene` may cause unexpected problems.